Texas-Aerial-Robotics/mis9_sim/README.md

 │   ├── drone_new - Model data for our drone
 │   ├── mast - Model data for mast
 │   └── pylon - Model data for pylon markers
+├── plugins - Gazebo/ROS Plugins for sim
+│   ├── libChangeGreenLightVisual.so - Toggles the green light's material when lit/unlit
+│   ├── libChangeRedLightVisual.so - Same as above for red light
+│   ├── libTurnOnLightPlugin.so - Toggles the nav lights
+│   └── src - Source code for plugins
 ├── scripts - Gazebo set up scripts
 ├── src - Source code for ROS nodes
 ├── wavegen - idk ask Matt